Arma 3: Combat footage hoaxes

 In April 2023, following the outbreak of the 2023 Sudan conflict, the Sudanese Air Force released footage of what they claimed were their aircraft conducting strikes against the Rapid Support Forces, but Al Jazeera found it was from an Arma 3 clip circulating on TikTok.
 In October 2023, footage from Arma 3 was misrepresented as showing Hamas militants shooting down an Israeli helicopter during the Gaza war.

 Arma 3 has been used to produce hoax videos claiming to depict events in the Russo-Ukrainian War since the start of the Russian invasion of Ukraine, when a video of a Ukrainian anti-aircraft gun shooting down a Russian military jet received hundreds of thousands of views before being exposed as a hoax made in Arma 3; parts of the clip were previously used in January 2020, under the similarly false claim that it was an American anti-aircraft weapon destroying an Iranian missile.
 Other hoaxes related to the Russian invasion have claimed to depict a drone attack on Russian naval vessels, an attack helicopter destroying a Russian convoy, Ukrainian soldiers ambushing a Russian tank with an NLAW, and Russian missiles destroying crewed NATO tanks traveling to Ukraine.

 Bohemia Interactive is aware of the frequent use of Arma games in military hoaxes, and has confirmed Arma 3's use in several hoaxes.
 Bohemia CEO Marek Španěl told PC Gamer in 2012 that he was "surprised" that Arma gameplay could be confused for real footage so easily.
 In November 2022, Bohemia officially acknowledged and condemned the use of Arma games in combat footage hoaxes, and published an official guide to help viewers identify hoaxes made in video games.

-Spin-offs
+Sequels

+Arma 4, a sequel to Arma 3, was announced on May 17, 2022.
+It was later announced during Bohemia Interactive's 25th Anniversary Concert that the sequel would be releasing in 2027.

-Arma Reforger, a spin-off game using the new Enfusion engine, entered early access on May 17, 2022.
-Arma 4 was announced on the same day.
+Arma Reforger, a spin-off game using the new Enfusion engine, was announced and entered early access on May 17, 2022.
 Arma Reforger is the first game in the series to be released simultaneously on PC and Xbox Series X/S, later being added to PlayStation 5 on December 12th, 2024.